Pylons/pyramid/docs/narr/resources.rst

 application.
 Every :app:`Pyramid` application has at least one resource
 object: the :term:`root` resource.
 The root resource is the root of a :term:`resource tree`.
-A resource tree is a set of nested dictionary-like objects which you may use to represent your website's structure.
+A resource tree is a set of nested dictionary-like objects which you can use to represent your website's structure.

-In an application which uses :term:`traversal` to map URLs to code, the resource tree structure is used heavily to map a URL to a :term:`view callable`.  :app:`Pyramid` will walk "up" the resource tree when :term:`traversal` is used in order to find a :term:`context`.
-Once a context is found, the resource represented by the context combined with data in the request will be used to find a :term:`view callable`.
+In an application which uses :term:`traversal` to map URLs to code, the resource tree structure is used heavily to map a URL to a :term:`view callable`.  :app:`Pyramid` will walk "up" the resource tree by traversing through the nested dictionary structure of the tree when :term:`traversal` is used in order to find a :term:`context` resource.
+Once a context resource is found, the context resource and data in the request will be used to find a :term:`view callable`.

 In an application which uses :term:`URL dispatch`, the resource tree is only used indirectly, and is often "invisible" to the developer.
 In URL dispatch